新加坡华语资料库

 Noun

-A general term for insects from the Cimicidae family, usually refering to those that reside in beds.
+A general term for insects from the Cimicidae family, usually referring to those that live in beds.

 由来